 Short-Term Foster Care

 Short-term fostering is the most common type of foster care.
-These temporary fostering placements provide a child or young person with a safe environment until they can return to the family home and their birth parents.
-Alternatively, if this isn’t possible, they’ll provide short-term foster care until full-time adoptive parents – or a more long-term arrangement – can be found.
+These temporary foster care placements provide a child or young person with a safe environment until they can return to the family home and their birth parents.
+Alternatively, if this isn’t possible, foster parents will provide short-term foster care until full-time adoptive parents – or a more long-term arrangement – can be found.

 Our short-term foster placements can last anywhere from a few days to a few weeks to several months.
-Short-term foster parents may be required to take on a child with very little notice as part of an emergency foster placement.
+Short-term foster parents may be required to take on a child with very little notice as part of an emergency foster placement, so it’s important they are able to respond to urgent requirements at short notice.
 Throughout these placements, every effort is made to ensure that the children or young people in care can continue their lives normally – including attending school and seeing their friends and family if possible.

 Types of Short-Term Fostering Placements